muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Perl.md

 * Any *SYS_Duo* such that its *SYS_this* is the *SYS_Text* value `Text` and
 its *SYS_that* is any *SYS_Text*.

-Not permitted for a **Text** is any of the following, to keep things more correct and simpler:

-* Any Perl value that is not a *SYS_Text*, even if it could be coerced to one.

 A *SYS_Text* is any of the following: